hsengu/book-search-engine/README.md

         $ npm run develop

 ## Contributing to Book Search Engine
-Please follow contribution guidelines at the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) to contribute to Social Network API.
+Please follow contribution guidelines at the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) to contribute to Book Search Engine.

 ## Tests
     There are no tests available for this application